 A: For men, the handles should be mid sternum bone with the middle of the handles falling around the nipple line.
 They should lay centered on and equidistant from your sternal wound.
 For women, the handles should rest above the breasts.
 For additional detail, see our sizing and fitting page.

 A: If the back of the chest strap is riding up your back while you are sitting or lying in bed, lean forward with support if needed and have a family member or caregiver gently adjust the strap downward while lifting the handles back up into proper position.
 Do not attempt to reach behind your back yourself.
 Reaching behind you can cause excessive strain on your wound.

 A: Yes, you can use one or both hands to squeeze the handles, but when sizing and fitting the Heart Hugger, be sure the handles are one hand’s length apart.

-Q: How long do I wear Heart Hugger?
-A: We recommend you wear your Heart Hugger from the time it’s put on in the ICL throughout your hospital stay.
+A: Patients wear Heart Hugger for 4-6 weeks.
+We recommend you wear your Heart Hugger from the time it’s put on in the ICU throughout your hospital stay.
 You can then adjust Heart Hugger to fit over your street clothes and continue to wear it as needed for about 4-6 weeks after you are at home.
 It can and should be worn both day and night, except when you are bathing.

 A: Yes, we recommend you use a mild detergent and air dry it.

-A: The pouch is intended to be used by nursing staff for your wireless telemetry unit which tracks your vital signs.
-Once home, some patients continue to use the pouch as an additional pocket to store your remote, phone, or other items to keep nearby.
+A: The pouch is intended to be used by nursing staff for your wireless telemetry unit, which tracks your vital signs.
+Once home, some patients continue to use the pouch as an additional pocket to store their remote, phone, or other items to keep nearby.

 To discuss sternal support options,